Hiwi Tauroa: Teaching

 Through tertiary study at both Auckland and Massey Agricultural College, Tauroa graduated in 1952 with a Bachelor of Agricultural Science, before beginning papers for a Diploma in Education.
 After graduating he taught at various schools throughout the North Island.

 Tauroa served as the principal of Wesley College from 1968, before becoming the principal of Tuakau College in 1974, a post he held until 1979.
 He was the first Māori to be appointed head of a secondary school.

 Rugby union

 Tauroa was originally best known for his rugby union career, and played for New Zealand Māori from 1951 to 1954.
-Hiwi, selected while at Massey Agricultural College, toured Australia with the NZ Universities Team in 1951 coached by Ron Bush, an uncle of renown photographer Peter Bush.
-Their tour was a major success with two wins against an Australian Universities side as well as winning their six minor fixtures.
-He continued his interest in rugby in later life, becoming coach of the Counties Rugby Union in the 1970s, and leading them to the National Provincial Championship title in 1979.
+Selected while at Massey Agricultural College, Tauroa toured Australia with the NZ Universities team in 1951 coached by Ron Bush, an uncle of photographer Peter Bush.
+The team had two wins against an Australian Universities side as well as winning their six minor fixtures.
+Tauroa continued his interest in rugby in later life, becoming coach of the Counties Rugby Union in the 1970s, and leading them to the National Provincial Championship title in 1979.